dayawansha/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-data structures and algorithms for interview purpose
+data structures and algorithms for interviews